-The Union recognises the Council of National Golf Unions’ Unified Handicapping System adopted by the England Golf and all Clubs in the Union shall adopt that Scheme and handicap their players in accordance with it.
+The Union recognises the Council of World Handicapping System (WHS) adopted by the England Golf and all Clubs in the Union shall adopt that Scheme and handicap their players in accordance with it.

 All disputes between the Union and Clubs being members of the Union shall, if either party so requests, be referred to the Executive Committee of the England Golf whose decision on such disputes shall be binding on both parties.

 20.1 Golf Meetings will be held each year at which shall be decided the Individual Championships for Stroke or Match Play and such other competitions as the Executive Committee may decide.
 The competitions shall be open to all male amateur members of the Clubs in the Union (subject to clause 20.2 below), but the Executive Committee may decide upon a qualifying standard required by all entrants.
 The Competitions sub-committee of the Union shall decide on the conditions of entry and qualifications for all County events and shall publish these by means of posters and on the Union’s web site at www.somersetgolfunion.co.uk